How AI is Driving the Evolution of HR

 Even if you don’t receive three million job applications a year, like Google does, your HR staff could likely benefit from an AI-powered resume algorithm.
 These algorithms can scan a high volume of resumes in seconds, scoring and tiering them according to predefined criteria.
-For example, check out how Ideal helps HR teams screen efficiently without bias, with the use of AI.
+For example, check out how Ideal helps HR teams screen efficiently while reducing bias, with the use of AI.

 AI can also match information on a candidate’s resume to relevant job openings, shortening the time to application and, where appropriate, filtering out applicants that wouldn’t be a good fit.
 By taking on the often time-consuming task of checking resumes, AI can free up HR staff to focus on higher-value tasks.It can make the life of your applicants easier too by automatically filling in forms with information it already has on record.

 2. Fairness: An unbiased talent and employee lifecycle